 For my cooking demo, I decided upon vegetable soup, which I figured was both easy and heart-healthy.
 I had very cleverly pre-sautéed my chopped onions the night before our morning interview (no weepy red eyes for me on national television!) and whipped up a veggie broth ready to heat up as soon as the camera started rolling.

 I also sharpened up my best Henckels stainless steel knife from Germany for the occasion.
-I figured it would look far better on camera than my actual favourite – an old 1971 bread knife that I normally use for all chopping chores (yes, I know, I know, it’s supposed to be for bread only – but really, am I the only person around here who prefers a nice all-purpose bread knife in the kitchen?)
+I figured it would look far better on camera than my actual day-to-day standby – an old 1971 bread knife that I normally use for all chopping chores (yes, I know, I know, it’s supposed to be for bread only – but really, am I the only person around here who prefers a nice all-purpose bread knife in the kitchen?)

 Suddenly, I didn’t seem to have anything even remotely intelligent to say on the subject of hospital food.
 For example: